MaterializeInc/terraform-provider-materialize/docs/developer/source-versioning-2024-08-30.md

 ### 4.4 Import Logic

-The import logic should work out of the box for the new `materialize_source_table` resource as long we have the required information (e.g., source name, upstream table name) stored in a system catalog table.
+The import logic should work out of the box for the new `materialize_source_table_{source}` resources as long we have the required information (e.g., source name, upstream table name) stored in a system catalog table.

-The read operation for the `materialize_source_table` resource should be able to fetch the necessary details from the Materialize system catalog to populate the state.
+The read operation for the `materialize_source_table_{source}` resources should be able to fetch the necessary details from the Materialize system catalog to populate the state.
 If not all information is available, some fields may need to be ignored or set to defaults during import.

 ### 4.5 Versioning and Compatibility